As a specialist and an art historian, what are the gaps in the art world that do not allow young people to meet with work?

 to invest liberally in the sector, and increasingly there has been a coupling of cultural heritage with tourism, which in itself is a fair argument but this is how you look at cultural heritage

-.
+according to their tourist attractiveness.
 This may turn out to be a fair cultural match

 but basically this is not the case, since in practice it comes out to be a problem of ”specific weights.”